Digital Renaissance: What Data and Economics Tell Us about the Future of Popular Culture

 Waldfogel, whose last book, Scroogenomics, was about the wastefulness of Christmas presents, isn’t the first to defend the new digital regime as a cultural cornucopia rather than a grim reaper laying waste to the arts.
 Chris Anderson, in his 2006 book The Long Tail, contended that the Internet has enabled commerce to answer the demand for a much broader distribution of products than had previously been serviceable.
 Which is a salutary turn of events for all concerned, especially in the arts.
 Waldfogel’s book supports Anderson’s broad argument without proving or disproving the latter’s contention that sales of long-tail works, in the aggregate, may equal or eclipse those of blockbusters.

 It may be that many of the complaints about the digital media onslaught have more to do with the impact on established businesses than on the quality of our culture.
 The digital revolution has radically rearranged revenue streams in the entertainment and media businesses, depending on how easily any article of cultural production can be shared and downloaded.
-On this basis, the big losers are big-time record labels, since songs are so amenable to distribution on the Internet.
+On this basis, the big losers are the major record labels, because songs are so amenable to distribution on the Internet.
 Book publishers are continuing to see modestly rising sales.
-And the big players in Hollywood have seen revenue soar thanks to the new digital platforms, although much of this money, the author reports, has been lost to bidding wars for talent.
+The revenues of large Hollywood players have soared thanks to the new digital platforms, although much of this money, the author reports, has been lost to bidding wars for talent.
 The big winners in this renaissance, aside from Amazon, Apple, Netflix, and similar platforms, appear to be the outsiders who couldn’t get past the gatekeepers of old, and consumers of culture, who get much more for less.

 - Daniel Akst, a frequent contributor to the Wall Street Journal, is a writer in New York’s Hudson Valley.